 6.2 The report describes the process followed in developing the recommendations including consultation with stakeholders.
-Note: Include a relevant explanation on the extent to which the evaluation participants were specifically consulted for the formulation of the recommendations and/or the level of participation of stakeholders in this evaluation stage.
-Fully rationale for those actions.
-There are references to the process and they were also prioritized.
+Note: Include a relevant explanation on the extent to which the evaluation participants were specifically consulted for the formulation of the recommendations and/or the level of participation of stakeholders in this evaluation stage. report).
+Recommendations are clearly prioritized.
 6.3 Recommendations are clear, realistic (e.g. reflect an understanding of the subject's potential constraints to follow-up) and actionable.
-6.4 Clear prioritization and/or classification of recommendations to support use.
-Mostly Fully
+Fully 6.4 Clear prioritization and/or classification of recommendations to support use.
+Fully